SANGEET240/Real-Time-Sign-Language-Translator/readme.md

-# ✋ Real-Time Conversion of Sign Language to Text
+# ✋ Real-Time Sign language Translator

 ## 📌 Project Overview
 This project aims to build a system that can detect **hand gestures** using a webcam and convert them into **text in real-time**.